finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-Array of fields to be present in a given fieldset (message or block).
+An array of fields to be present in a given fieldset (message or block).

 Each field entry takes one of two forms:
 - A reference to a block defined elsewhere using the `blockKey` reference, or
 - An individual field defined in the fieldset.

 **IMPORTANT** Re-used header and trailer blocks MUST be explicitly referenced within `fields` arrays just like any other block.
 There is no "assumption" of their presence based on protocol.
-(This requirement allows FinSpec to support the definition of multiple header / trailer blocks, with flexibility for authors to indicate the correct choice for a given fieldset).
+(This requirement allows FinSpec to support the definition of multiple header/trailer blocks, with flexibility for authors to indicate the correct choice for a given fieldset).

 Field Name | Type | Description
 ---|:---:|---
 <a name="fieldOffset"></a>offset | `integer` | **Required for offset-based protocols**<br/>Zero-based offset of the field within the message for binary APIs.
 <a name="fieldPosition"></a>position | `integer` | **Optional**<br/>Zero-based position of the field within the message for text/tag-value APIs.
 Where absent, ordering should be assumed from positioning within the JSON.
 <a name="fieldkey"></a>key | `string` | **Optional**<br/>Unique field identifier.
 In case the same wire_id appears multiple times in the same message.
-[Added in 2.1]
 <a name="fieldWireId"></a>wireId | `string` | **Required for tag-value protocols**<br/>Wire identifier for the field (eg tag 35 in FIX).
 <a name="fieldBlockKey"></a>blockKey | `string` | **Required for blocks** <br/>The unique reference for the block from the `blocks` section.
 <a name="fieldDescription"></a>description | `string` | **Optional**<br/>Description of the purpose and use of the field.